onshape-public/go-client/onshape/docs/RevisionApi.md

 > BTListResponseBTRevisionInfo GetAllInDocumentVersion(ctx, did, vid).Execute()

-Retrieve a list of all revisions that exist in a document version.
+Get all revisions for a version.